MichaelLeachim/NumBayes/README.md

 # Feutures:
 * Reasonbly, well tested
-* Build for development.
+* Built for development.
 Serialization is simple.
 * Storage is up to developer.
 * Tokenization is up to developer.
 Better use Snowball stemming, or smth. like this.